vandem9/igrill/README.md

 ## Deprication

 This project is no longer in active development by me.
-I have moved on to using an ESP32 and ESPHome to connect to, and publish my themometer to Home assistant. https://github.com/bendikwa/esphome-igrill/
+I have moved on to using an ESP32 and ESPHome to connect to, and publish my thermometer to Home assistant. https://github.com/bendikwa/esphome-igrill/